BALOGHBence/portfolio-template/README.md

 # A Template Repository for a Portfolio Website using Sphinx and GitHub Pages

 Hi stranger!
-I've created this repository for my article on Medium, click [here](https://github.com/your-template-repository) to read it.
+I've created this repository for my article on Medium, click [here](https://medium.com/@bencebalogh_33809/how-to-create-a-killer-portfolio-using-sphinx-and-github-pages-18a5c4f5702e) to read it.

-## What the repository contains
+You can also check out the repository I use to build my own portfolio site [here](https://github.com/BALOGHBence/portfolio).
+Use it to get ideas or as a kitchen sink.

+## Contents

 * All the boilerplate code to create your own portfolio page, including a YAML file that sets up a workflow using GitHub Actions.
 All you have to care about is to fill up the repo with the contents of your portfolio.